 With several highway crossings, the trail lends itself well to sectional walking, so end-to-end walking in one trip is not required.
-The Adirondack Mountain Club revised and reprinted the Northville-Placid Trail Guide in 2015.
-This guide is available packaged with the new National Geographic Map for $26.95 directly from ADK Headquarters (also available separately) and both items are also available from major bookstores.
-A new edition of the Trail Guide will be published in 2017.
+The Adirondack Mountain Club revised and reprinted the Northville-Placid Trail Guide in 2017.
+This guide as well as an updated National Geographic Map of the region are available from ADK Headquarters as well as from major bookstores.

 Among the highlights of the trip are a foot suspension bridge over the West Branch of the Sacandaga River at Whitehouse and Adirondack French Louie’s old fireplace in the West Canada Lakes Wilderness.
 Farther north on the trail is a pretty walk beside Long Lake, which leads to the wild Cold River area.
 Here the trail passes the site of former Adirondack hermit Noah John Rondeau’s old camp and “Town Hall.”
 Duck Hole and Wanika Falls are also sure to leave the hiker with lasting memories.

-The end points of the NPT are the village of Northville and Averyville Road in Lake Placid.
+The end points of the NPT are the village of Northville (south), and Averyville Road in Lake Placid (north).
 This makes about 135 miles of actual walking.
 An average hiker should plan on 8-11 days on the trail.
 There is a road section through Piseco, which IS considered part of the present-day and traditional trail and MUST be walked to qualify for the patch.

-Questions about the trail from Northville to Long Lake may be emailed to Forester Barbara Lucas-Wilson at Barbara.Lucas-Wilson@dec.ny.gov .
+Questions about the trail from Northville to Long Lake may be emailed to Forester Michael Mulligan at Michael.Mulligan@dec.ny.gov .
 For information about the trail from Long Lake to the northern terminus of the trail, please contact Forester Rob Daley at his email: Robert.Daley@dec.ny.gov.